Skip to content

 0.5 / 1

-The company states it has a dedicated native liaison team with responsibility for community engagement but no further details are available.
+The company reports having a dedicated native liaison team and Community Relationship Committees with responsibility for community engagement.
+However, no further detail could be found.

 • Y